How to Create Email Workflows That Convert (With Real Examples)

 What Is an Email Workflow?

 An email workflow is a structured sequence of automated messages triggered by user behavior, lifecycle stage, or time-based conditions.
-Its purpose is to guide users toward a specific outcome by responding to their actions in context.
+These workflows depend on reliable delivery, which starts with understanding how email infrastructure works.

 • Triggered by events such as signup, purchase, or inactivity